BroadbandForum/usp-test/docs/index.md

         }
       ```

-2. Allow the EUT to send an Error.
+2. Allow the EUT to send a SetResp.

 3. Send a Get message to the EUT with a requested path of `Device.LocalAgent.Subscription.`.

 ### Test Metrics

-1. The EUT sends an Error.
+1. The EUT sends a SetResp.

+2. The SetResp contains an UpdatedObjectResults element.

+3. The UpdatedObjectResults has an OperationStatus that is an element of type
-2. The Error contains an appropriate error code and at
+    OperationFailure.
+The OperationFailure contains an appropriate error code
-    least one ParamError element.
-The ParamError element contains a
+    and at least one UpdatedInstanceFailure element.
+The UpdatedInstanceFailure
-    `param_path` of 'Device.LocalAgent.Subscription.<instance
+    has an affected_path with a value of
+    ‘Device.LocalAgent.Subscription.<instance identifier>.’ for the respective
+    failed instance, and a single ParameterError element.
+The ParameterError has
+    a param element that indicates the InvalidParameter parameter, and an
-    identifier of relevant object>.InvalidParameter' and an appropriate error code.
+    appropriate error code.

 3. In the GetResp there are no Subscription instances with an
     'InvalidParameter' parameter.